alphagov/account-api/docs/api.md

   - a session identifier
 - `redirect_path` *(optional)*
   - the `redirect_path` which was previously passed to `GET /api/oauth2/sign-in`, if given
-- `cookie_consent`
-  - whether the user has accepted or rejected usage cookies (a boolean, or `null` if the user hasn't saved a preference)
-- `feedback_consent`
-  - whether the user has accepted or rejected being contacted for feedback (a boolean, or `null` if the user hasn't saved a preference)

 #### Response codes

 - 401 if authentication is unsuccessful